SpecBind/specbind/docs/Using-Tokens.md

 ### Verifying Data With Tokens ###

-Similarly, when you need check this value during [[verification|Verifying Steps]], you can use a token to specify the value you wish to check.
+Similarly, when you need check this value during [verification](Verifying-Steps.md), you can use a token to specify the value you wish to check.
 It is applied to the rule in the same way as a static value would be applied.
-The same token syntax applies to parameters in [[navigation|Navigation Steps]] steps.
+The same token syntax applies to parameters in [navigation](Navigation-Steps.md) steps.

 ```Cucumber
 When I see